American Tech Giants Enter the Race to Improve Healthcare

 The United States spends more than $3 trillion annually on health care, making it the fifth largest industry in the country.
 In 2017, ten of the largest American tech giants entered the healthcare race and became involved in health care equity deals valued at more than $2.7 billion, up 90% since 2012.
-As technology begins to shape the future of healthcare, the demand for health professionals continues to climb.
+As technology begins to shape the future of healthcare, the demand for health professionals such as those well-versed in health informatics continues to climb.

 In 2009, the American Recovery and Reinvestment Act (ARRA) was signed into law.
 This bill provided economic stimulus in areas like tax relief, social welfare provisions, and unemployment benefits.
 Included in this $787 billion legislation, 20% was allocated for healthcare improvements with $19.2 billion reserved exclusively towards advancing electronic health records and the overall exchange of health information.
 In order to effectively implement ARRA, also referred to as ‘Meaningful Use’, the United States government incentivized eligible healthcare professionals to participate.
 And by 2015, issued penalties for organizations non-compliant with the policy- taking form in a 1% reduction in Medicare reimbursements.
 This legislation, coupled with the demand from patients, has led to the acceleration of health informatics and the need for health informatics working professionals.

 The need for qualified professionals in this field has never been stronger.